Compare Excel files for differences: Top 3 methods

 Now we are ready to compare two Excel columns for different values.

-1. To compare two Excel files for differences (Compare Excel Files with Excel Diff Tool), open Excel file and apply New Window command on the View tab.
+1. To compare two Excel files for differences, open Excel file and apply New Window command on the View tab.

 This is necessary to display two worksheets within same Excel workbook simultaneously.
 If you skip this step you can't see corresponding values.